Monday, May 29, 2017

 9 SMILINGLY Ceirmaul answered them all, “The Prophet Nadan of Mithar it was who gained my eternal servitude in showing forgiveness upon me.
 For, who you see before you is not what I have always been as I was changed from and made new again!
 The God of Heaven saved me.
 By the mere faith of Nadan’s words, the old creature was cast aside and His light shines in me.
 Marvel not nor laugh but I was indeed once an Orc of Mordor, born and bred for the lust of blood and evil war.”

 10 MANY disbelieved his story, but many were touched by his telling of it.
-Some asked a multitude of questions about Mordor, the eastern lands, the Prophet, of elves and –
+Some asked a multitude of questions about Mordor, the eastern lands, the Prophet, of gnomes and –

 11 THEN, without warning the first mate, Bailman by name cried out, “My grandfather was murdered by the likes of you, Orc!”
 Then, faster than any could counter he slew the elf, cutting his throat open before all the people there.
 Many pulled him back from his continued attacks, but Ceirmaul’s death came soon thereafter.